 Yamdrok Lake

 On our way up the mountain there are various laybys used by the tourists to take photos of the incredible views and stop for a bite at the food stalls.
-At many of them however are the famous Tibetan Mastiffs, known to be one of the fiercest dogs in the world!
+Among them, however, are the famous Tibetan Mastiffs, known to be one of the fiercest dogs in the world!

 My most horrifying travel experience